 If you are a military servicemember, you may be subject to special tax reporting regulations.

-- Uniform Cost and Upkeep Generally, you cannot deduct the cost of your uniform or upkeep.
-However, you can deduct unreimbursed expenses for the cost and upkeep of uniforms that you can't wear when off duty.
+- Uniform Cost and Upkeep: Generally, you cannot deduct the cost of your uniform or upkeep.
+However, you can deduct unreimbursed expenses for the price and upkeep of uniforms that you can't wear when off duty.

-- ROTC Students Students in advanced training that receive subsistence allowances do not need to claim the income.
+- ROTC Students: Students in advanced training who receive subsistence allowances do not need to claim the income.

 - Tax Information IRS Publication 3, Armed Forces’ Tax Guide, summarizes many important military-related tax topics.